 Lack of Investment:

-Business retailers often neglect or refuse to invest more than the nominal budget in their online store.
+Online retailers often neglect or refuse to invest more than the nominal budget in their online store.
 Any business, online or otherwise, needs significant investment capital to successfully get off the ground.

 Poor Inventory Management:

 Inventory control management is a crucial facet of online store management.
 Businesses often fail to find that balance between too much inventory and not enough inventory.
 The former leads to poor cash-flow and low ROI; while the latter can result in poor sales and unsatisfactory customer relationships.
-According to a recent survey, 43 percent of small businesses fail to properly manage inventory while 21 percent use ad-hoc systems and spreadsheets to keep track of data.
+According to a recent survey, 43 percent of small businesses fail to properly handle inventory management while 21 percent use ad-hoc systems and spreadsheets to keep track of data.

 Poor or Underperforming Website:

 This is, by far, the most common reason why many eCommerce businesses go under.
 The first 7 seconds when a potential visitor lands on a website are crucial.
-This is the timeframe for which businesses need to create a favorable impression.
+This is the timeframe for which companies need to create a favorable impression.
 Therefore, poor user experience resulting from any of the following can cause visitors to bounce pretty quickly:

 - Non-mobile responsive or poorly optimized design for mobile